cube3power/atsd/rule-engine/condition.md

 ### Latest-N Average

-For a time-based window with a duration of 5 minutes, the condition is `true` when average of values with timestamps greater than current time minus window duration exceeds `75`.
+For a time-based window with a duration of 5 minutes, the condition is `true` when the average of values with timestamps greater than the current time minus window duration exceeds `75`.

 ```javascript
   avg() > 75
 ```

-The number of samples in the window can range from 0 (when the oldest value exits the window) to unlimited.
+The number of samples in the window can range from 0 (when the oldest value exits the window) to infinity.

 ### All Values Are Above Threshold